-Demand for nurses in Colorado is increasing and many health care employers now require their nurses to have a bachelor’s degree.
+Demand for nurses in Colorado is on the rise and many health care employers now require their nurses to have a bachelor’s degree.
 Completing a Bachelor of Science in Nursing (BSN) helps qualify students for more (and better) jobs, including supervisory and management positions.

 The RN-to-BSN Completion Program builds on a two-year nursing degree, allowing students to continue in our program to complete their BSN.
 Our program also accepts students who have successfully completed their first semester of a regionally accredited Associate Degree in Nursing program (ADN) and continue to be enrolled in an ADN program.

-All RN-to-BSN Completion Program nursing courses are offered online and are delivered in the Desire to Learn (D2L) learning management system.
+Courses are taught online and are delivered in the Desire to Learn (D2L) learning management system.
 Students have the opportunity to attend weekly virtual online meetings to review concepts and to foster collaborations with BSN students.
 For more information on online courses, visit Online Learning.

 Students enrolled in NUR 301 (first nursing course of the program) must attend a mandatory in-person orientation the week before the class starts.

 For those enrolling in NUR 301 in Spring 2021, Mandatory Orientation will be held Friday, January 15, 2021, from 10:00 a.m. - 1:30 p.m.
 Instructions will be sent to students who have registered.